pa-0/svg_repo_dl/README.md

 ## Requirements ##

-You may either install and run this downloader directly from your local environmanet or run it within a Docker container.
+You may either install (and run) this downloader locally or run it within a Docker container.
 Python programmers may prefer the first variant while all other may prefer the Docker solution.

 To run the downloader from your local environment you will need